Stepanakert: Economy

 The city was a regional center of education and culture, being home to Artsakh University, musical schools, and a palace of culture.
 The economy was based on the service industry and has varied enterprises, food processing, wine making, and silk weaving being the most important.
 In 2021, the population of Stepanakert was 75,000.

 Stepanakert was the center of the economy of Artsakh.
 Prior to the First Nagorno-Karabakh War, the economy of Stepanakert was mainly based on food-processing industries, silk weaving and winemaking.
 Inhabitants also engaged in producing furniture and footwear.
 The economy was severely damaged due to the 1988 earthquake in Armenia and the First Nagorno Karabakh war.
 In the years following, the economy was developed further, mainly due to investments from the Armenian diaspora.
 However, following the 2020 Nagorno-Karabakh war, the economy once again experienced severe damage, particularly in the tourism sector.

-The most developed sectors of Stepanakert and the rest of the Republic of Artsakh are tourism and services.
+The most developed sectors of Stepanakert and the rest of the Republic of Artsakh were tourism and services.
 Several hotels were opened by diasporan Armenians from Russia, the United States and Australia.
 Artsakhbank was the largest banking services provider in Artsakh, while Karabakh Telecom was the leading provider of mobile telecommunications and other communication services.

 Stepanakert was also home to many large industrial firms, including Stepanakert Brandy Factory, Artsakh Berry food products and Artsakh Footwear Factory.

 Construction was also one of the leading sectors in the city.
-Artsakh Hek is the leading construction firm, while Base Metals was the leader in mining and production of building materials.
+Artsakh Hek was the leading construction firm, while Base Metals was the leader in mining and production of building materials.